-Jackhammers are very useful tools but one of the most challenging tools to manage tools in the construction industry.
-Jackhammers are used to demolish old concrete, pavement and many other surfaces in projects facilitating the demolition process.
+Jackhammers are useful—but one of the most challenging to manage—tools in the construction industry.
+Jackhammers are used to demolish old concrete, remove pavement, and demolish many other surfaces in projects.

 Pneumatics, Hydraulic, and Electric Jackhammers

 The main types are pneumatic that performs by the high pressure of air from an air compressor.
 Hydraulic jackhammers operate by hydraulic energy from some fluid.
 The third kind is the electric jackhammers that function by electric power.

 Using a Jackhammer

 The following tips can be used when using either pneumatic or electrical jackhammers.
 Choose the right tool.
 The jackhammer type will depend on the type of work being carried out.
 There are heavy and medium capacity jackhammers to choose from.
 You will also need to choose the right type of hose.
 The hose selection depends on how far the equipment is located from the compressor, the pressure required by the tool, and the type of work being completed.

 Be sure to locate the compressor in an open space to eliminate noise hazards.
 Use the jackhammer on open locations.
 If used in areas where there is not a lot of open space, wear proper hearing protection.

 Use the right chisel and/or tip for the material to be broken.
 Use the rock point for rock, spade point for asphalt, and chisel point for concrete.
 Never use a broken or cracked point.
 The tool can be used as a crowbar to lever up and loosen the concrete.